businesspolicy/businesspolicy.github.io/_topics/strategy-intro.md

 ## Introduction to Strategy

-Welcome to the exciting world of strategic management!
+Welcome to strategic management!
 In this lesson, we'll start our journey to understand how organizations achieve their goals, navigate complex challenges, and thrive in a dynamic business environment.

 ### Why Strategy Matters

 Strategy is the art and science of making decisions that shape an organization's future.
-It's about understanding the competitive landscape, identifying opportunities, and making choices that align with an organization's overall goals and values.
+It's about understanding the business landscape, identifying opportunities, and making choices that align with an organization's overall goals and values.
 Whether you're an aspiring entrepreneur, a business professional, or simply someone interested in understanding how the world works, strategic management provides a powerful framework for making sense of the complexities of organizations and their interactions with rest of the society.

 ### What You'll Learn